Why Does My Knee Hurt?

 Schedule an Appointment to Relieve Your Knee Pain

-If you’re experiencing knee pain, contact the orthopedic team at Bassett Healthcare Network by calling 607-547-3652 or 1-800-BASSETT.
+If you’re experiencing knee pain, contact the orthopedic team at Bassett Healthcare Network by calling (607) 547-3652.
 Our specialists will diagnose the cause of your pain and review treatment plans based on your preference and personal needs.

 Bassett Healthcare Network’s orthopedic specialists offer noninvasive and minimally invasive knee pain treatments to relieve all types of knee pain throughout Central New York, including Herkimer, Delhi, Cooperstown, Cobleskill, and Oneonta.